NationalSecurityAgency/datawave/README.md

 ```

-Thus, internally, you can add dev-only elements and behaviors to the site as follows...
+For example, you can add dev-only content to the site as follows...

 ```
 {% if jekyll.environment != 'production' %}
-   I'm in development!
+   <h1>I'm in development!</h1>
 {% endif %}

 ```